morpho-org/metamorpho/README.md

 Below is a typical example of how this use case would take place:

 - If not already done:

   - Create a rewards distributor using the [UrdFactory](https://github.com/morpho-org/universal-rewards-distributor/blob/main/src/UrdFactory.sol) (can be done by anyone).
-    - Set the vault’s rewards recipient address to the created URD using `setRewardsRecipient`.
+  - Set the vault’s rewards recipient address to the created URD using `setSkimRecipient`.

 - Claim tokens from the Morpho Blue distribution to the vault.

   NB: Anyone can claim tokens on behalf of the vault and automatically transfer them to the vault.
   Thus, this step might be already performed by some third-party.

-- Transfer rewards from the vault to the rewards distributor using the `transferRewards` function.
+- Transfer rewards from the vault to the rewards distributor using the `skim` function.

   NB: Anyone can transfer rewards from the vault to the rewards distributor unless it is unset.
   Thus, this step might be already performed by some third-party.
   Note: the amount of rewards transferred is calculated based on the balance in the reward asset of the vault.
   In case the reward asset is the vault’s asset, the vault’s idle liquidity is automatically subtracted to prevent stealing idle liquidity.

 - Compute the new root for the vault’s rewards distributor, submit it, wait for the timelock (if any), accept the root, and let vault depositors claim their rewards according to the vault manager’s rewards re-distribution strategy.